zextras/tech-doc/source/carbonio/migration/preliminaries.rst

    * Zimbra Network Edition 8.8.15  (with NG modules)
    * Zimbra Network Edition 9.0  (with NG modules)

-Procedure 1, from |suite| Compatible Platform
-   This procedure is the one that should be always used when migrating from a |suite| :ref:`compatible platform <zx-compatible>` and is presented in section :ref:`migration-zx`, it will migrate **a whole
+Procedure 1, from |suite| Compatible Platform - using Zextras Backup This procedure is the one that should be always used when migrating from a |suite| :ref:`compatible platform <zx-compatible>` and is presented in section :ref:`migration-zx`, it will migrate **a whole